melissawen/melissawen.github.io/pages/about.md

 I'm a Computer Science MSc student at the Institute of Mathematics and Statistics of the University of São Paulo [(IME-USP)](https://www.ime.usp.br/).
-I holds a BSc in Computer Science in 2012 at the Federal University of Bahia [(UFBA)](https://www.ufba.br/), where
+I hold a BSc in Computer Science in 2012 from the Federal University of Bahia [(UFBA)](https://www.ufba.br/), where
 I have also served as a temporary professor of numerical analysis.

-Before starting my MSc Studies I have worked using and developing different free software project.
+Before starting my MSc studies I have worked using and developing different free software projects.
 I have coordinated the front-end team to develop
 [the Software Publico Brasileiro portal](https://softwarepublico.gov.br/) and I was a front-end developer of